FastTrackOrg/FastTrack/docs/user/interactiveTracking.md

 ![](assets/interactive_workflow.svg)

 ## Open an image sequence
 The first step of a tracking analysis is to open an image sequence.
-In the menu bar, click on File then Open and select the folder that contains the image sequence to analyze.
+In the menu bar, click on File then Open an image sequence and select the folder that contains the image sequence to analyze.
 ![](assets/interactive_open.gif)

 ## Compute the background